Passport and Visa

-- Two recent passport photos, 2" x 2", with a white background.
-Medical Center Photography Center Tel# 275-5731.
-Photos may also be taken at the CVS which is located at 789 Elmwood Avenue in Rochester.
+- Two recent passport photos, 2" x 2", with a white background; you can have these taken at the Medical Center Photography Center or the CVS in College Town

-- Check or money order made payable to "Department of State".
-The fee typically ranges from $75.00-$150.00.
-A money order will often expedite the process.
-Some offices will not take cash.
-There may be an execution fee.
+- Check or money order made payable to "Department of State," the fee typically ranges from $75-$150.

-- Identification such as a driver's license or other Government issued photo ID.
-Police IDs are not valid.
+- Identification such as a driver's license or other government issued photo ID

 It is your responsibility to determine the requirements and to apply for a visa in a timely fashion.
 Failure to apply for a visa in a timely may jeopardize being able to study abroad.